 Advanced Aerosol Reduction Tools

-Special types of equipment such as Rubberdam, Isolite, and HVE system will be utilized to limit aerosols.
+Special types of equipment such as Rubberdam, Isolite, and HVE systems are utilized to limit aerosols.

 CDC-Approved Instrument Sterilization

 This is standard procedure at all times, and nothing has changed.
 Anything that goes near your mouth is heat and pressure cleaned between every use.